The Hungry Games: Controlling Hunger

 a.
 A strong desire or need for food.

 b.
 The discomfort, weakness, or pain caused by a prolonged lack of food.

 For many years I ate 5 to 6 small meals per day, grazing.
 I trained my appetite to signal me to eat every 3 hours or so.
 If I didn’t eat, I would get cranky as my blood sugar dropped.
-Eating 3 meals and having 2 to 3 snacks per day was the dogma I followed and many nutritionist still proscribe for health and weight loss.
+Eating 3 meals and having 2 to 3 snacks per day was the dogma I followed and many nutritionists still proscribe for health and weight loss.
 “It will stoke your metabolism”, I thought.
 However, science is anything but clear on this.
 In fact, I believe it made me hungrier.
 So now I am practicing a form of intermittent fasting (IF) and I have never felt better.
-In the beginning of my IF personal experiments I felt hunger for the first time in my life.
-It hurt, it made me uncomfortable, it forced me to day dream about food so much so I almost quit until I redefined hunger and let my body acclimate to the new eating pattern.
+At the beginning of my IF personal experiments, I felt hunger for the first time in my life.
+It hurt, it made me uncomfortable, it forced me to daydream about food so much so I almost quit until I redefined hunger and let my body acclimate to the new eating pattern.
 I persisted and now reap the benefits of embracing and redefining hunger:

 Weight loss (mostly fat loss)

 More control over my food cravings and appetite